wcarhart/tug/README.md

 #### How does tug compare versions?
 Tug uses [compare-versions](https://github.com/omichelsen/compare-versions) to compare Git tags.
 Tug only supports [Semantic Versioning](https://semver.org/).
 Using other version schemes can cause tug to malfunction.

+#### I have an `.env` file on my server that is not checked into Git.
+Will tug overwrite it?
+Can I tell tug to ignore it?
+Tug performs a clean install based on the release tarball, meaning that _anything not in the Git release (e.g. `.env` files) will not be in the resulting update_.
+To prevent losing data, you can provide the `ignore` field for each repository in config.json, which is a list of files to ignore while updating code.
+Note that including files in `ignore` that are not present in the repository will result in an error in tug.

 #### How does tug manage state?
 Repositories adhere to the following state diagram.
 You can see the current repository state via `GET /status`.